 If you’re going to compare both watches side-by-side, you’ll see that the Submariner’s movement gives a thicker caseback, compared to the Yacht-Master which is noticeably thinner.
 In terms of style, I feel that the Yacht-Master is the dressier of the two.
 While wearing, the Submariner feels heavier than the Yacht-Master.

-When it comes to the bezel, I noticed that the Submariner feels more solid while the Yacht-Master doesn’t have much click in comparison.
-I don’t really like the 0 to 15 minute marker of the Yacht-Master bezel.
+When it comes to the bezel, I noticed that the Submariner feels more solid while the Yacht-Master doesn’t have many clicks in comparison.
+I don’t really like the 0 to 15-minute marker of the Yacht-Master bezel.
 The platinum bezel of Yacht-Master will likely collect scratches and dings over time.
 On the other hand, Submariner’s ceramic bezel is tougher and more resistant to scratches.
 Just avoid slamming your Submariner into a hard surface.